 According to a report by India Brand Equity Foundation, the Indian logistics market reached $215 billion in 2020, with an estimated annual growth rate of 10.5%.
-With this growth, the need for optimised supply chain operations becomes even more critical.
+With this growth, the need for optimized supply chain operations becomes even more critical.
 In this blog, we will explore the interactions between WMS and TMS, their differences, and how their integration can lead to a seamless supply chain operation.

 Understanding the Role of a Transportation Management System

-Wondering how a transportation management system works?
-It uses various algorithms to optimise transportation operations.
+Wondering how does a transportation management system works?
+It uses various algorithms to optimize transportation operations.
 The system considers multiple factors, such as the cost of transportation, carrier capacity, transit times, and customer delivery requirements, to determine the best transportation plan.
 Once a plan is determined, the TMS provides real-time visibility into the shipment status, allowing businesses to monitor and track their shipments.

 Understanding the Role of a Warehouse Management System